om-arya/om-arya/README.md

 ## Hi there, I'm Om Arya! 👋
-💻 Computer Science at the University of Maryland, College Park 📍 Washington DC Metro Area
+💻 Computer Science at the University of Maryland, College Park\n 📍 Washington DC Metro Area

 ## About Me